Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Methodology

-Then we connect $F_c$ to each patch token, so that we can get the concated tokens $F_{in}\in \mathbb{R}^{s \times (e+H)}$.
-It allows the WSSS framework to better perceive cluster information, further enhancing the overall segmentation performance.
+Subsequently, we concatenate the cluster token $F_c$ with each patch token, resulting in the combined tokens $F_{in} \in \mathbb{R}^{s \times (e+H)}$.
+This integration enables the WSSS framework to more effectively perceive and utilize cluster-level information, thereby significantly enhancing the overall segmentation performance by leveraging the enriched contextual relationships between categories.